wuzengfu/virtual_queue_backend/README.md

     module.exports.UrlNotFoundError = class UrlNotFoundError extends Error {};
     ```

-47. Return to `routes.js` and import the 2 error definition near the top of the file we just created:
+50. Return to `router.js` and import the 2 error definition near the top of the file we just created:

     ```js
-    // near the top of the file
+    // after: const queueRoute = require('./routes/queue_route');
     const { ERROR_CODE, ...errors } = require('./errors');
     ```

-48. Still in `routes.js` add the following lines at the bottom of the file.
-(Try it: What happen if you add it before the first middleware?)
+51. Still in `router.js` add the following lines at the bottom of the file. (_Try it: What happen if you add it before the first middleware?_)

     ```js
+    // before: module.exports = app;

     // 404
     app.use((req, res, next) => next(new errors.UrlNotFoundError(`${req.method} ${req.originalUrl} Not Found`)));